WPoets/awesome-xp/README.md

 ### Changelog

+##### 1.0.2
+* Fixed: innerblock was not allowing to select gutenberg blocks
+* Fixed: issue with keystorkes missing text and text area fields in GT blocks.

 ##### 1.0.1
 * Dependency updates
 * Added missing files for introducing shortcodes to register Gutenberg and Elmentor blocks